 The Plan's investments are stated at fair value.
-Many factors are considered in arriving at fair market value.
+Many factors are considered in arriving at fair value.
 Shares of Company stock, preferred stock and common stock are valued at quoted market prices on the last business day of the Plan year.
 Registered investment companies (mutual funds) are valued at the net asset value as reported by the fund at year end.
-Units of collective trust funds are valued based on information reported by the investment advisor using the audited financial statements of the collective trust at year-end.
 The fair value of participation units in the stable value collective trust are based upon the net asset values of such fund, after adjustments to reflect all fund investments at fair value, including direct and indirect interests in fully benefit-responsive contracts, as reported in the audited financial statements of the fund.